 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits a tight driveway well, keeping heavy shingle weight under the legal tonnage for one single haul.
+Our 10-yard can fits a tight driveway for small roofing tear-offs while keeping shingle weight under the single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Wichita home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.